HOK’s Bill Hellmuth Discusses Skyscraper Design and Urbanization with Port Magazine

 “‘The very tall buildings define our cities,’ states Hellmuth, whose firm has completed numerous eye-catching skyscrapers, including the curvaceous Flame Towers in the Azerbaijani capital, Baku.
 ‘If you look at the skyline of any given city you could pick out the three or four tallest buidlings and they become a key part of what that city is all about,’ he adds.
 ‘Clients today are looking for a building with an iconic and memorable image, that’s much more than just square meters of office space arranged vertically into the sky.’”

 “‘Today, much of a building’s expression comes from sustainability and what’s it’s doing to meet sustainable challenges,’ says Hellmuth, ‘whereas 30 years ago, when there was less technology available, that expression was driven by the structure.’”

-In addition to the Baku Flame Towers, the article highlights design attributes of three more HOK skyscraper projects: Capital Market Authority Tower in Riyadh, Saudi Arabia (above); Greenland Dalian East Harbor Tower in Dalian, China; and Abu Dhabi National Oil Company Headquarters in Abu Dhabi, UAE.
+In addition to the Baku Flame Towers, the article highlights design attributes of three more HOK skyscraper projects: PIF Tower (formerly CMA Tower) in Riyadh, Saudi Arabia (above); Greenland Dalian East Harbor Tower in Dalian, China; and Abu Dhabi National Oil Company Headquarters in Abu Dhabi, UAE.

 Organically shaped openings at the top of the tapering, triangular 108-story Greenland Dalian East Harbor Tower help to reduce wind loads.